mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_fsm.md

 This was very concerning since [many](http://wiki.ros.org/smach/Tutorials/Getting%20Started#Why_learn_Smach.3F) [robot](https://www.researchgate.net/figure/A-behavioral-state-machine-for-robot-soccer_fig10_238086654) [behaviors](https://www.youtube.com/watch?v=4XEK7OU2gIw) are expressed and implemented as stateful behaviors.

 To address this problem, I propose using finite state machines to clearly express the desired robot behaviors.
 In the following, I first present a pattern for implementing a finite state machine in a reactive programming framework (Cycle.js) without scarifying maintainability.
-Then I demonstrate a use case of the presented pattern via implementing the first additional behavior.
+Then I demonstrate a use case of the FSM pattern via implementing the first additional behavior.

 ## What is a finite state machine?